Lykos153/git-annex-remote-googledrive/README.md

 Options specific to git-annex-remote-googledrive
 * `prefix` - The path to the folder that will be used for the remote.
 If it doesn't exist, it will be created.
 * `root_id` - Instead of the path, you can specify the ID of a folder.
 The folder must already exist.
 This will make it independent from the path and it will always be found by git-annex, no matter where you move it.
 Can also be used to access shared folders which you haven't added to "My Drive".
 * `layout` - How the keys should be stored in the remote folder.
-Available options: `nested`(default) and `nodir`.
+Available options: `nested`(default), `nodir`, `lower` and `mixed`.
-             You can switch layouts at any time. `git-annex-remote-googledrive` will then start to store new keys in the new layout.
-It will always find existing keys, no matter in which layout they are stored.
-Existing keys will be migrated to the current layout when accessed.
-Thus, to bring the remote in a consistent state, you can run `git annex fsck --from <remote_name> --fast`.
+             You can switch layouts at any time. `git-annex-remote-googledrive` will migrate automatically.
+For details see https://github.com/Lykos153/git-annex-remote-googledrive#repository-layouts
              (Existing settings for `gdrive_layout` or `rclone_layout` are automatically imported to `layout` in case you're migrating from a different remote.)
 * `auto_fix_full` - Set to `yes` if the remote should try to fix full-folder issues automatically.
                 See https://github.com/Lykos153/git-annex-remote-googledrive#fix-full-folder
 * `transferchunk` - Chunksize used for transfers.
 This is the minimum data which has to be retransmitted when resuming after a connection error.
 This also affects the progress display.
 It has to be distinguished from `chunk`.
 A value between 1MiB and 10MiB is recommended.
 Smaller values meaning less data to be re-transmitted when network connectivity is interrupted and result in a finer progress feedback.
 Bigger values create slightly less overhead and are therefore somewhat more efficient.
 Default: 5MiB